 Homemade Linguine Pasta with White Clam Sauce: Learn how to make homemade pasta and toss it in a delicious white wine white clam sauce in this recipe!

 There is nothing, and I mean nothing like homemade pasta.
 It’s not only making it but it’s enjoying the fruit of your laboring once it’s all said and done, but once you toss it in this white clam sauce you’ll know exactly why you made it!
-Pasta is one of those comfort foods that always seems to be eaten in bulk so whenever I’m making a fresh batch I tend to go a little heavy on the recipe to not only make sure I can feed everyone, but also to ensure I’ve got some leftover!
+Pasta is one of those comfort foods that always seems to be eaten in bulk so whenever I’m making a fresh batch I tend to go a little heavy on the recipe to not only make sure I can feed everyone, but also ensure I’ve got some leftover!

 How to Make Homemade Linguine Pasta

-The first thing you have to consider when making homemade linguine pasta is your ingredients, and what kind of noodle you want to make.
+The first thing you have to consider when making homemade linguine pasta is your ingredients, and what kind of noodles you want to make.
 More on ingredients later but for not let’s dip into the procedures.
 You first start by sifting together the flours onto a clean surface and then making a well into the center of it using your hands.

 Once the eggs are scrambled you want to slowly start bringing in the flours until it’s combined, and your fork can’t do a thing.
 At this point, I use a pastry knife to scrape the ingredients together off the clean surface and begin to knead it.